Current Issue #13

 - All poems should have a title.

-- If submitting more than one poem, please start each poem on a new page.
+- If submitting more than one poem, please start each poem at top of new page.

 - Include your name (as it should appear in your byline) and email address at the bottom of each page, with page numbers.
 (We’re not selecting work based on “who”; this is just to help us stay organized.)

-- For the “anything goes” non-themed issue, we will not consider previously published work.
-(Note: We do not consider self-publishing to blogs, message boards, or social media, etc., as publication with respect to this rule.)
+- Work must be original; no previously published work.
+(Note: We do not consider sharing to private message boards or social media groups, as publication with respect to this rule.)

 - Please present your poems in the format you’d like them to appear.
 If some of the lines are wider than our margins, we will consult you regarding any necessary line breaks or indentations needed for formatting.
 Our page size is 7.5 x 9.25 inches with approximately 1 inch margins.

 - Please use a standard readable font in 12pt.
 Do not embed your poems in graphics or imagery.

 - On the submittable form, include your BIO (50 words or less) written in THIRD PERSON, in the field provided on Submittable.
 Please limit your publishing credits to no more than three.
 Include notable accomplishments and something fun & personal to keep it engaging for our readers.